publiccodenet/about/activities/live-streaming/index.md

 ## Formats, length and schedule

-1. **Frequency**: Ambition to make it at least monthly
+1. **Frequency**: Ambition to make it at least monthly.
 2. Two different **formats**: one for codebases, one for the Foundation.
-3. For the codebases, the format is an interview by two codebase stewards with someone from a codebase
+3. For the codebases, the format is an interview by two codebase stewards with someone from a codebase.
 4. For the Foundation, the format is a conversation between two persons from the foundation.
 This can be theoretical, about ideas and principles or about news.
-5. Language: English
+5. Language: English.
 6. Have one or a few recurrent questions we ask every guest.
 That builds familiarity of the show and can also reveal aspects / differences between codebases.
 7. Timing: minimum 20 minute livestream during business hours - start 2pm UTC.
 Promise that the podcast will be live by close of business the next day.
 Aim to hold this on Tuesdays.